Video Too Large to Store, Send or Upload? Use VLC to Compress It First

 Known to all, VLC is an open-source multimedia player, totally clean and free of charge.
 But many people may ignore that it's actually an overall solution for media playing, streaming, conversion and downloading.
-Today, we will put focus on its video transferring feature, listing 4 ways to compress video on PC/Mac with VLC.
+Today, we will put focus on its video compression feature, listing 4 ways to compress video with VLC on Windows/Mac.

 First off, let's make it clear what determines the file size of a video.
 From the formula "video size = bit rate x duration" and the post of factors that decide video quality and size, we can draw that bit rate and video length are the key points, with several other video parameters, say video codec, resolution, frame rate affecting the final size too.
 So, no more other words, just check how VLC compresses large video taken by iPhone, GoPro, DJI or digital camera by adjusting the key factors above.

-Whenever you wanna resize video with VLC, please DOWNLOAD VLC and finish the setup, then follow the steps below.
+Whenever you wanna resize video with VLC compressor, please DOWNLOAD VLC and finish the setup, then follow the steps below.

 Scaling refers to changing the resolution of video to get video size changed.
 Here in order to shrink video size, downscaling is required.
 If you choose a profile with no SD or HD tag, like Video - H.264 + MP4 (TS), the resolution frame size will remain as original.
 So click setting icon right near profile and navigate to resolution to fill either of scale, width and height value to downscale source video.